Orvieto Retreat Registration

 • If we must cancel a workshop for any reason, we will refund all money paid to us.
 We suggest not purchasing airline tickets until we confirm all details of the program with you.
 Other than the registration fee (per the terms of our cancellation policy), we are not responsible for costs incurred by participants or prospective participants (including air fares).
 We recommend travel insurance.

 • We will do our best to accommodate applicants with reduced mobility, so that all our writers to have happy, healthy, comfortable, and inclusive experiences.
-However, it is important to understand that there are factors in Italy beyond our control that could present challenges.
+However, it is important to understand that there are factors in Italy beyond our control that present challenges.
 This lab takes place in a medieval Italian hill town, with cobblestones, uneven walking surfaces, stairs, and ancient buildings.
-Rarely do you find ramps.
-There are elevators at our host venue, but they are very small and not step free.
-Some of our activities will take place off site, and the town is largely pedestrian, so participants can expect a lot of walking.
+The town is largely pedestrian, so participants can expect a lot of walking.
+Lodging and class venues may not feature elevators, and rarely do you find ramps.

 • Finally, a note about weather and physical comfort.
 Spring and summer weather can be unpredictable, similar to the east coast of the United States.
 Rain is possible; heat and humidity are likely.
 Air conditioning in Italy is still the exception rather than the rule and mosquitos are common.